GuanjieLyu/GuanjieLyu.github.io/content/research.md

         <li>
         <strong>Guanjie Lyu</strong>, Selim Orhun Susam.
 (2026+).
         <a target="_blank" style="text-decoration: underline;">
-           On the boundary properties of the empirical Bernstein copula
+           On the moving-boundary expansions for the empirical Bernstein copula
         </a>.
         </li>